brighton-flemming/Bank-of-Flatiron/README.md

 The Bank-of-Flatiron is a React application that empowers users to efficiently track and manage their bank transactions.This app provides a user-friendly interface to view a table of recent transactions, add new transactions, and apply filters based on transaction descriptions.

 # Core Deliverables
-As a user, you can perform the following tasks with the Bank Transaction Monitor App:
+As a user, you can perform the following tasks with the Bank of Flatiron:

 1. View Transactions Table: The app displays a well-organized table containing crucial details of recent bank transactions.
 These details include the transaction date, description, category, and amount, allowing users to easily review their financial activities.